 The results she's collected so far are suprising, "we've seen birds that have travelled from Pennsylvania to the Gulf Coast in only two days - 1300 kilometres."
 The birds are flying much faster than experts thought and her research is shaking up ornithologists' models for songbird migration patterns.

 The purple martins leave their wintering grounds at the same time year after year.
 But they have no idea that thousands of kilometres away, a warming planet has brought on an earlier spring and they may be too late to take advantage of the peak food supply.
 Understanding the timing of their migration route is critical – with climate change altering the timing of the seasons, the survival of the species is at risk.
 “Climate change is a new threat for songbirds,” says Stutchbury.

-To learn about the threats facing songbirds - and the researchers who are studying them watch SongbirdSOS will debut on The Nature of Things this spring.
+To learn about the threats facing songbirds - and the researchers who are studying them watch SongbirdSOS.
 To learn more about the film visit their website, like them on facebook or sign up for their newsletter.